 Your spine is critical for your health for two important reasons.

-- Provides structural strength and stability for your body
+- Provide structural strength and stability for your body

 Here is a picture of your nervous system: